tractr/traxion/MIGRATIONS.md

 guide.
 If you are not using queryraw and JsonValue you will normally be fine.
 After that you can execute `npm install prisma@3 @prisma/client@3`and rerun your build, test and lint.
+Also note that if your project already have a database, all referntial actions will be considered as `CASCADE when updating to prisma 3.
+To avoid that you must migrate your database.
+More information can be found [here](https://www.prisma.io/docs/guides/upgrade-guides/upgrading-versions/upgrading-to-prisma-3/referential-actions/).

 ## Update the rest